 Declaring a 'rout' of certain units could also be an option if the Soviet insists on a run-away: consider any unit withdrawing more than its MA -2 to have an 'routed/overrun' marker on it, so it loses its ZoC (do not withdraw the markers placed for this purpose in the interphase, so it is present next Axis turn!)
-Also double the Axis Motorized movement within 10 Hexes of any marked routed unit the next turn.
+Also allow the Axis Motorized movement phase to have full movement (not half) if it begins its motorized phase within 5 Hexes of any marked routed unit the next turn.